these notes are written for myself

 Note-taking is an activity that occurs in the present moment but is in service of a future one.

-After all, Ideas improve by writing about them, not by thinking about them.
-Writing is thinking.
+Ideas improve by writing about them not by thinking about them.

 Note taking allows us to seed initial ideas, tend to them over time, and eventually, harvest the best ideas the moment they turn ripe.
 It’s this analogy that leads people to build digital gardens for tending and nurturing ideas.